 About AII Funds

 The EB-5 program was created by Congress in 1990 as part of the United States’ Congress’ most recent comprehensive immigration policy update, called The Immigration Act of 1990 or IMMACT-90.
 Robert Lubin saw an opportunity, but realized the importance of assembling a skilled team to handle this new and complex area of law.
 EB-5 is cooperative effort that requires many experienced professionals in a wide range of fields.
 As an attorney with experience in immigration and business law, Mr. Lubin was – and still is – at the center of this team, which includes immigration attorneys, real estate developers, financial institutions, corporate attorneys, securities attorneys, economists, and overseas consultants, among others.
-Over the years, this team developed many projects and has an exceptional track record of I-526 approvals, I-829 approvals due to successful job creation, and the complete redemption of investor funds.
+Over the years, this team developed many projects and has an exceptional track record of I-526 approvals and I-829 approvals due to successful job creation.
 Based on this strong track record, Mr. Lubin’s group coined the term “AII Funds” in 2014.

 “this team developed many projects and has an exceptional track record…”